 The Physician’s Committee for Responsible Medicine states: Research has shown that people who eat a diet free of animal products, high in plant foods, and low in fat have a much lower risk of developing cancer.
-Search for research and fact sheets on topics here.
-Download the Cancer Survivor’s Guide pdf describing the science behind how a plant-based diet provides cancer-fighting compounds and immune-boosting nutrients that cells need to be healthy and includes more than 130 delicious, easy-to-prepare recipes.
+Check out their website describing the science behind how a plant-based diet provides cancer-fighting compounds and immune-boosting nutrients that cells need to be healthy and includes more than 130 delicious, easy-to-prepare recipes.

 What are the Best Anti-Cancer Foods to Eat?
 Dr. William Li, cancer researcher and co-founder of the Angiogenesis Foundation gave a profound Ted Talk called “Can We Eat To Starve Cancer?
 He discusses a new way to think about treating cancer and other diseases: anti-angiogenesis, preventing the growth of blood vessels that feed a tumor.
 The crucial first (and best) step: Eating cancer-fighting foods that cut off the supply lines and beat cancer at its own game.
 Here is an important slide from his presentation: